-Events in certain sectors historically have resulted, and may in the future result, in an unusually high degree of volatility in the financial markets, both domestic and foreign.
-These events have included, but are not limited to: recent failures in the banking sector; bankruptcies, corporate restructuring, and other events related to the sub-prime mortgage crisis in 2008; global health crises and pandemics; governmental efforts to limit short selling, and high frequency trading; measures to address U.S. federal and state budget deficits; social, political, and economic instability in Europe; economic stimulus by the Japanese central bank; steep declines in oil prices; dramatic changes in currency exchange rates; and China's economic slowdown.
+Events in certain sectors and regions historically have resulted, and may in the future result, in an unusually high degree of volatility in the financial markets, both domestic and foreign.
+These events have included, but are not limited to: recent tariffs and trade restrictions implemented by the United States; recent failures in the banking sector; bankruptcies, corporate restructuring, and other events related to the sub-prime mortgage crisis in 2008; global health crises and pandemics; governmental efforts to limit short selling, and high frequency trading; measures to address U.S. federal and state budget deficits; social, political, and economic instability in Europe; recent armed conflicts in Ukraine and the Middle East; economic stimulus by the Japanese central bank; steep declines in oil prices; dramatic changes in currency exchange rates; and China's economic slowdown.
 Interconnected global economies and financial markets increase the possibility that conditions in one country or region might adversely impact issuers in a different country or region.
 Such events may cause significant declines in the values and liquidity of many securities and other instruments.
 It is impossible to predict whether these conditions will recur.
 Because such situations may be widespread, it may be difficult to identify both risks and opportunities using past models of the interplay of market forces, or to predict the duration of such events.